MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/3-analytics-rules.md

 ## Microsoft security

-Microsoft security solutions that are connected to Azure Sentinel, can be configured to automatically create incidents from all alerts generated in the connected service.
+You can configure Microsoft security solutions that are connected to Azure Sentinel to automatically create incidents from all alerts generated in the connected service.
 For example, you can configure for Contoso to be alerted, when a user who has been categorized at high risk threats attempt to sign in and access corporate resources.

 You can configure the following security solutions to pass their alerts to Azure Sentinel: